 So, one extreme position is that schools must set and enforce strict boundaries with their primary goal being to train adolescents for a vocation - a “one for all” mentality without room for negotiation; resistance fosters anarchy and downfall.
-One goal for modern schooling may be to help socialize kids, to at least recognize accepted norms, if not adopt them.
-Now this may be gender-bias, but it seems that most of the uproar is about girls’ clothing; there are many (alleged) examples online of school codes requiring females to cover shoulders (and hide bra straps), outlawing leggings or forbidding yoga pants.
-I think the agitator here really centers on the fact that boys do not get sent to the principal’s for dressing “too provocatively” though I do think dress code enforcement is probably gender based.
+One goal for modern schooling may be to help socialize kids to, at the very least, comply with accepted norms, if not adopt them.
+This may be gender-bias because it seems that most of the uproar is about girls’ clothing; there are many (alleged) examples online of school codes requiring females to cover shoulders (and hide bra straps), outlawing leggings or forbidding yoga pants.
+I think the agitator here really centers on the fact that boys do not get sent to the principal’s for dressing “too provocatively” (or subscribing to stereotypes, for dressing too aggressively).
+And so I do think dress code enforcement is probably gender based.
 Boys are not culturally expected to highlight their sexuality, and girls often defend their right to reflect modern fashion, not recognizing or deflecting the sexual messaging in modern fashion.

 This is exactly the point I wanted to make of the video above; the young woman was very eloquent but didn’t allow any give-and-take for any communal “relationship”, instead requiring absolute acceptance of her "right" to wear her choice of clothing.
 (Also, I think women are more vocal about this issue in the schools, but also on the internet; it is a new sign of women's power that they complain about persecution rather than try to generate sympathy.
 And, there are also rules against boys sagging their pants and wearing “muscle t’s” and “inappropriate” advertising but these male points and counter-points do not make the internet debate. )